the-sankari/nextjs-portfolio/README.md

 =====================================
 ### Overview
 This is a Next.js portfolio website for Kajol Sutra Dhar, a software developer and data scientist.
-The website showcases her skills, experience, and projects.
+The website showcases his skills, experience, and projects.
 ### Features
 * Responsive design for desktop and mobile devices
 * Navigation menu with links to different sections of the website